lemon24/shorttimeseries/spec.md

 Timestamps are not time zone aware (i.e. there is no `time-offset` part).
 All other RFC 3339 [restrictions][rfc-3339-restrictions] apply.

+Leading zeroes of the leftmost part are optional.

 There are currently four precisions: `day`, `hour`, `minute`, and `second`.
 All timestamps in a series must have the same precision.